 Eschatological Laundry List

-I’m almost always wrong.
-I tend to soothe my chagrined ego by reminding myself (and sometimes those around me) that English isn’t my first language.
+I try to soothe my ego by reminding myself (and sometimes those around me) that English isn’t my first language.
 Ha ha.
 Which, although technically true, (I spoke German before I spoke English) the franca lingua of my mind has most certainly been (through blunt force trauma) anglicized.

-To be fair, yesterday I smashed a mug and clicking my fingers at my wife (as one does) it suddenly dawned of me that only the Teutonic word for what I wanted would come to mind.
-Scoop-y thing with the brush is the best I could do.
+Although yesterday I fumbled and smashed a mug from the drying rack and clicking my fingers at my wife (as one does) it suddenly dawned on me that only the Teutonic word for what I wanted would come to mind.
+“Scoop-thing-with-the-brush” is the best I could eventually do.
 (In German its a ‘Handfeger und Schaufel’).

-‘Dustpan?’, came the arched eyebrow riposte, ‘YES!’, ‘Dustpan!’.
-Which… when I think about it… is much more economic with ones alphabet.
-Germans although notoriously austere in every other aspect of their lives really get crazy with their word-salad.
-Probably why we lost the war.
-(Panzerkampfwagen for example, versus the much slimmed down and efficient ‘tank’) … and also kicking things off by bifurcating Poland, which you know, upset everyone.
+‘Dustpan?’, comes the arched eyebrow riposte, ‘YES!’, ‘Dustpan!’.
+Which… when I think about it… is a much more economic effort with ones alphabet.
+Germans, notoriously austere in every other aspect of their lives, like to get really crazy with their word-salad.
+Probably why we lost the war (Panzerkampfwagen for example, versus the much slimmed down and efficient ‘tank’) … and also kicking things off by bifurcating Poland, which you know, upset everyone.

 In any event.
 Eschatology